ts-type-makeup/superstruct-ts-transformer/README.md

 ### Can express more than types

-Currently there's no way to express something more than Typesctipt types.
-Means you if you want to validate email or uuid, there's no way because there's no way to express this is types.
+Currently, there's no way to express something more than Typescript types.
+Means you if you want to validate email or UUID, there's no way because there's no way to express this is types.
 There's a plan to support that, using custom type guards, it'll look a bit like [superstruct custom types](https://github.com/ianstormtaylor/superstruct/blob/master/docs/guide.md#defining-custom-data-types)

 ### You can't use `tsc`

 Because `tsc` doesn't support custom transformers.
-It's not a big deal, actually, since this package is meant to be used in an application enviroment, and than mean you'll be using `webpack` with `ts-loader`, `ts-node` and other stuff which has the api to inject a loader into.
+It's not a big deal, actually, since this package is meant to be used in an application environment, and then mean you'll be using `webpack` with `ts-loader`, `ts-node` and other stuff which has the API to inject a loader into.

 ### Module target should be `CommonJS`, `ES2015` and `ESNext`